mantrajsframework/mantrad/docs/16-component-extend.md

 # Mantra Extends Registering

-Mantra has a number of default *hooks* to register some kind of assets (views, blocks, apis, etc.), but you can register your own for diffenent purposes.
+Mantra has a number of default *hooks* to register some kind of assets (views, blocks, apis, etc.), as described in previous sections, but you can register your own for different purposes.

-To do this, you can use "Extend" hook:
+To do this, you can use "Extend" hook onStart() method:

 ```js
 MantraAPI.Hooks(["component name"])